ciarajudge/EpiFusionUtilities/README.md

   devtools::install_github("https://github.com/ciarajudge/EpiFusionUtilities")
   ```

-We recommend using following the tutorials on the [EpiFusion wiki](https://github.com/ciarajudge/EpiFusion/wiki) where there is lots of useful instructions on how to use `EpiFusionUtilities` to interact with the EpiFusion software.
+We recommend first consulting the [full function reference on the package website](https://ciarajudge.github.io/EpiFusionUtilities/reference/index.html), before following the tutorials on the [EpiFusion wiki](https://github.com/ciarajudge/EpiFusion/wiki) where there is lots of useful instructions on how to use `EpiFusionUtilities` to interact with the EpiFusion software.

 ## Contributing, Collaborating and Feedback